Project Veritas: New York City elections official video (2016)

-Shortly after the release of the video, Mayor de Blasio called Schulkin's behavior "entirely inappropriate" and said that Schulkin should resign.
-In a follow-up interview with the New York Post, Schulkin stated, "I should have said 'potential fraud' instead of 'fraud'".
-Referring to the Project Veritas operative who secretly recorded him, Schulkin said, "She was like a nuisance.
+Shortly after the video's release, de Blasio called Schulkin's behavior "entirely inappropriate" and said that Schulkin should resign.
+In a follow-up interview with the New York Post, Schulkin said, "I should have said 'potential fraud' instead of 'fraud'".
+Of the Project Veritas operative who secretly recorded him, Schulkin said, "She was like a nuisance.
 I was just trying to placate her", noting that in his haste to get away from her, he "was agreeing with her when I shouldn't have been."
 Schulkin was not reappointed after his term expired on December 31, 2016.